-Love being warm?
+Love hot weather?
 Be careful that you don’t overdo it.
 Summer temperatures at home and abroad can hit heights that can be dangerous for your health.
 In the summer of July 2019 we hit the highest temperature ever recorded in the UK - a staggering 38.7C.

 Being careful when it’s hot isn’t just a question of avoiding sunburn, being too hot can have a dangerous effect on your whole body.
 The conditions caused by over-heating are known as heat exhaustion, heatstroke and sunstroke.

-Read more about sunburn and how to treat sunburn.
+Read about sunburn and how to treat sunburn

 Heat exhaustion symptoms

 Heat exhaustion is less dangerous than heatstroke or sunstroke.
 With heat exhaustion you feel very hot, and the amount of water and salt in your body drops below normal levels, causing dehydration.
 You may also feel dizzy and confused.

 Heatstroke and sunstroke are far more serious than heat exhaustion.
 These conditions can happen when your body’s internal (core) temperature goes over 40 degrees C or 104 degrees F.

-A high temperature is one of the main signs of heatstroke and sunstroke.
+A high temperature is one of the main signs of sunstroke and heatstroke.

 Signs & symptoms of heatstroke/sunstroke may also include: